Aspirin, sodium bicarbonate, and citric acid (Oral)

 If you think that you or anyone else may have taken an overdose, get emergency help at once.
 Taking an overdose of aspirin may cause unconsciousness or death, especially in young children.
 Signs of overdose include convulsions (seizures), hearing loss, confusion, ringing or buzzing in the ears, severe drowsiness or tiredness, severe excitement or nervousness, and fast or deep breathing.

-aspirin, sodium bicarbonate, and citric acid Side Effects
+Side Effects of aspirin, sodium bicarbonate, and citric acid

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although the following side effects occur very rarely when 1 or 2 doses of this combination medicine is taken occasionally, they may be more likely to occur if: too much medicine is taken, the medicine is taken several times a day, or the medicine is taken for more than a few days in a row.